 Ontario is the top destination in the world for Muskie fishing.
-It's also home to most of the biggest fish even caught, which is why it's a meca for fishing.
-Muskellunge have been referred to as the Sharks of the north and they sit at the top of the food chain as the top predatory freshwater fish in North America.
-They have a reputation for being the hardest fighting freshwater fish and have become the poster fish representing true sportsfishing and conservation in Ontario, Canada.
+Ontario is also home to most of the biggest fish even caught, which is why it's a meca for fishing.
+Muskellunge have been referred to as the freshwater sharks of the north and sit at the top of the food chain as the freshwater apex predatory fish in North America.
+They have a reputation for being the hardest fighting freshwater fish and have become the fishing poster fish representing true sports-fishing and conservation in Ontario, Canada.
 You already know that if you are an experienced Muskie hunter.

-Even though most Muskie caught are in the 30 to 45 inch range there are thousands of Muskie caught in Ontario's lakes every year in the 50 to 62-inch range.
-Ontario is your best chance at a trophy Muskie and there is hundreds of Muskie fishing lodges ready to make your fishing vacation a very enjoyable experience and help you catch one of Ontario Monster Trophy Musky.
-I have all the top Muskie fishing lodges in Ontario listed in this website as well as tons of photos, tips, techniques and information.
-I even have outpost camps with Muskie fishing listed.
+Even though most fish caught are in the 30 to 45 inch range there are thousands of Muskie caught in Ontario's lakes every year in the 50 to 62-inch range.
+Ontario is your best chance at a trophy fish and there are hundreds of Muskie fishing lodges ready to make your fishing vacation a very enjoyable experience and help you catch one of Ontario Monster Trophy Musky.
+I have all the top fishing lodges in Ontario listed in this website as well as tons of fishing photos, fishing tips, techniques and fishing information.
+I even have outpost camps with Musky fishing listed.

-If you are new to Ontario and you are specifically looking for a trophy fish then I suggest you first look at the following lakes: Eagle Lake, Canyon Lake, Wabigoon Lake, Dinorwick Lake, Lake Nipissing, French River, Ottawa River, St. Lawrence River, Lake of the Woods, Lake St. Clair and Lake Nosbonsin.
+If you are new to Ontario and you are specifically looking for a trophy Musky then I suggest you first look at the following lakes & Rivers: Eagle Lake, Canyon Lake, Wabigoon Lake, Dinorwick Lake, Lake Nipissing, French River, Ottawa River, St. Lawrence River, Lake of the Woods, Lake St. Clair and Lake Nosbonsin.
 In eastern Ontario there are the Kawartha Lakes and north of Kingston and Belleville is Big Gull Lake.
 These lakes all produce Muskie over 40 inches.
-Even though Musky are not found in great numbers in Lac Suel, which is French for Lake of Soles, there have been Muskie of unbelievable sizes coming out of Lac Seul in the last couple of years including three fish that hit the 62-inch mark in 2012.
+Even though Musky are not found in great numbers in Lac Suel, which is French for Lake of Soles, there have been Musky of unbelievable sizes coming out of Lac Seul in the last couple of years including three fish that hit the 62-inch mark in 2012.
 Lac Suel is in Northwestern Ontario, which is where most of the biggest fish come from and where you will find the best fresh-water fishing in the world.

 If you are a Muskie fanatic and would like to contribute to this web site, please send your fishing tips, fishing stories and Muskie photos to me and I will post them.
 Please do not send me any copied or copyrighted material.
-I am also here to help you find the perfect Muskie lodge or destination for your vacation.
-My email is email@example.com
+I am also here to help you find the perfect Muskie lodge or destination for your Ontario Fishing vacation.
+Email me at email@example.com